OpenDataforWeb3/Resources/docs/Lego.md

 Legos are composable building blocks that performs specific function and analysis by taking in inputs and returning outputs which can be used to protect public goods funding from Sybil's attack.

-Several Lego’s are already built and are being used to manage Sybils.
+Several Lego’s are already built and are being used to manage Sybils in the [Gitcoin protocol]().
 These includes:

 ### Passport Scoring
 [Gitcoin passport](https://passport.gitcoin.co/):